My Propeller

 "My Propeller" is a song by the English indie rock band Arctic Monkeys.
 It was released as the third single from the band's third studio album Humbug, as announced on 1 February 2010.
 Released on 22 March 2010, the single follows its two predecessors from Humbug, "Crying Lightning" and "Cornerstone", with the 10" vinyl being sold exclusively at Oxfam charity stores.
+Originally, Arctic Monkeys planned the third single to be "Pretty Visitors", but this was switched to "My Propeller".
+The video for the single was released on 18 March.

 The 10" version of the single features three new B-sides, with the 7" bringing one new B-side.

-The video for the single was released on 18 March.

 The song "Joining the Dots" was revealed during Alex Turner's visit to Little Noise Sessions.

-Originally, Arctic Monkeys planned the third single to be "Pretty Visitors", but was switched to "My Propeller".